desjarlais/restfuloutlook/README.md

 8. Open the restfuloutlook app and click on Settings
 9. Check the box for Edit Registration and populate the clientid and uri
 10. Click on **Save**.

-**Note**: I did include my registration details in the settings, so you can just use the tool as-is without registering.

 ##Questions and comments